Jenny Craig's New Rapid Results™ Program – Lose More Weight† and Improve Your HealthBy Jenny Craig Science-Backed

 Recently, three American scientists were awarded the 2017 Nobel Prize in Medicine for identifying the circadian rhythm gene that coordinates the body clock cellular activities.
 These body clocks become dysfunctional when we live the typical chaotic 24/7 grab-and-go lifestyle.
 The cell’s body clocks prefer you follow a more natural circadian rhythm of light and dark, being awake and sleeping.
 When your clocks are working in harmony, optimal weight management and metabolism are more likely to happen.1-5

 And it’s not just weight that’s improved.
-Scientists have also found that sticking to the 24-hour nourish-rejuvenation cycle not only preserves your muscle mass, but, with physical activity, may increase it.
-You’ll also activate fat burning and reduce swings in appetite.9 Sleep quality and energy may also be enhanced.
+Scientists also found that sticking to the 24-hour nourish-rejuvenation cycle may help to preserve your muscle mass.
+You also may activate fat burning and reduce swings in appetite.9 Sleep quality and energy may also be enhanced.

 Starting your nourish-rejuvenation cycle provides a golden opportunity for studying how you live now, and what you can do to improve your environment and lifestyle.
 Reset your lifestyle by spending your newly increased energy, endurance and time away from eating to now fulfilling your dreams.
 Enjoy hikes and bike rides with family and friends.
 Plan vacations that challenge mind and body.
 Embrace a more mindful approach to “me” time by prioritizing your personal nutrition and physical fitness.
 And don’t forget your sleep!
 As you sleep, the cells throughout your body, such as your immune system, are hard at work undergoing critical regeneration.11,12 During deep sleep, your hormonal systems regroup.
 This includes hormones that control appetite and hunger to help you rein in cravings and stay on track.
 Finally, sleep is a time of holistic mind-body rejuvenation and recovery from the challenges of our busy days.